iamaaditya/iamaaditya.github.io/_posts/2018-02-01-demo-for-pixel-deflection.md

 ## Change local pixel arrangement and then denoise using wavelet transform
-Select a random pixel in the image and replace it with another local pixel (we call this Pixel Deflection).
+Select a random pixel in the image and replace it with another pixel from local neighbourhood.
-This process changes local pixel arrangement but not global statistics and thus efficienty counteracts the adversarial changes but does not impact clean images.
+This process changes local pixel arrangement but not global statistics and thus efficiently counteracts the adversarial changes and does not impact clean images.
-This can be improved by deflecting more pixels from regions outside of interest and by doing wavelet denoising.
+This can be improved by selecting more pixels from regions outside of objects and by doing wavelet denoising.

 Paper: [arXiv](https://arxiv.org/abs/1801.08926)
 Code : [GitHub](https://github.com/iamaaditya/pixel-deflection)